danban19/star_wars/README.md

 /api/start/ Main page
-/api/characters/ Page shown after characters' fetch /api/collections/ Shows the list of all the collections fetched by the user /api/collections/<name>/ Shows a specific collection
+/api/characters/ Page shown after characters' fetch /api/collections/ Shows the list of all the collections fetched by the user /api/collections/<name>/ Shows first 6 rows of a specific collection /api/collections/<name>/show-more Shows all the rows of a specific collection

 ## In order to setup the project locally, run the following commands in the project's folder: